NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

  154:	f3 0f 59 04 90       	mulss  (%rax,%rdx,4),%xmm0
  159:	48 83 c2 01          	add    $0x1,%rdx
  15d:	eb 87                	jmp    e6 <combine4+0x7d>
 ```

-Although there are only three elements in the array, `data_t arr[3]`, the compiler performs loop unrolling with a factor of 6.
-We can see that there are condition tests for the number of elements.
-The compiler set the factor of loop unrolling to 6 by default; if the elements are less than 6, the rest of instructions of loop unrolling won't be executed.
+We can see that the compiler performs loop unrolling with the factor of 8.
+How does it deal with an array with less than 8 elements?

 #### 5.9 Enhancing Parallelism